thomazyazima/thomazyazima.github.io/week-3/4-manipulating-js-objects/readme.md

 ## Release 1: [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)
 Turn your pseudocode into code by translating each step into code until the test passes.

-You'll want to follow the outline below:
+You'll want to follow the outline below.
+Note that each step should build on but not modify any of the code before it.
 1. Define a variable adam and use object literal notation to assign this variable the value of a JavaScript Object object with no properties.